CapsHil/Projet_Web_2017_ESIEA/README.md

 - `docker-compose up`

 When all's up, you can access to :
-- localhost:8080 -> Web app
+- `localhost:8080` -> Web app
-- localhost:8081 -> PhpMyAdmin interface (user:password)
+- `localhost:8081` -> PhpMyAdmin interface (user:password)
-- localhost:8082/api -> Php API
+- `localhost:8082/api` -> Php API

-Note: don't forget to change credentials when you put it in production !
+Note: don't forget to change credentials when you deploy it in production !

 ## Backend architecture